dendibakh/dendibakh.github.io/_posts/contests/2021-02-05-Performance-analysis-and-tuning-contest-5.md

 ### Validation

 The results must match the baseline.
-There shouldn't be any memory leaks (check with Valgrind).
-To compare to the baseline:
+There shouldn't be any memory leaks (check with gperftools).
+To compare to the baseline, run:

 TODO